IAT Complete User Guide

 NOTE: If an international payment needs to be sent to any country that is not in the list below, an international wire transfer should be used.

-Begin submitting your International ACH Transaction in KeyNavigator, first login to KeyNavigator with your Logon ID and password.
+Begin submitting your International ACH Transaction in KeyNavigator, first login to KeyNavigator with your Logon ID and password and method of authentication.
 Then under the Payables section, select ACH.

 The following screenshots provide a quick reference for what information needs to be submitted for a successful International ACH payment.
 In addition to the details found in the screenshots on the following pages, any fields marked with a red asterisk (*), are required fields that must be completed.

 In most instances, either the state or province field should be completed - not both, depending on the receiver’s country.
 The postal code field should also be completed when the receiver has an applicable ZIP or postal code, if no zip or postal code, enter an X in the field if marked as mandatory.

 Finally, please be aware that even if you submit information in the remittance field, the receiving bank may not pull this information through.

-Each country has their unique way of basing payments which is very different from the United States’ standard nine digit bank routing number.
-There are lookups available when you are submitting the IAT in KeyNavigator, but it is a good practice to be familiar with the Country Input Guide below.
+Each country has their unique way of basing payments which is very different from the United States’ standard nine-digit bank routing number.
+There are lookups available when you are submitting IAT in KeyNavigator, but it is a good practice to be familiar with the Country Input Guide below.